pugpapa/YNAB_MonthEnd/ynab-monthend/README.md

 * Find the transactions from those payees
 * Call Todoist API to set a reminder to move [TBD: x%] of the transactions to a configured category

+Unfortunately, there are not any APIs that allow for moving money between categories.

 -----

 ## Table of Contents